-The Data Subject has the right to access his data and to require the Controller to rectify without delay any inaccurate or incomplete personal data.
-The Data Subject has the right to require the Controller to erase data if the processing is unlawful.
+The data subject has the right to access his or her data and to require the controller to rectify without delay any inaccurate or incomplete personal data.
+The data subject has the right to require the controller to erase data if the processing is unlawful.

 European Data Protection Supervisor (EDPS)

-The EDPS is an independent supervisory authority established in accordance with Regulation (EC) No 45/2001.
-With respect to the processing of personal data, the EDPS is responsible for ensuring that the fundamental rights and freedoms of natural persons, and in particular their right to privacy, are respected by the Community institutions and bodies.
-The EDPS is also responsible for advising Community institutions and bodies and Data Subjects on all matters concerning the processing of personal data.
+The EDPS is an independent supervisory authority established in accordance with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018.
+With respect to the processing of personal data, the EDPS is responsible for ensuring that the fundamental rights and freedoms of natural persons, and in particular their right to privacy, are respected by the EU institutions and bodies.
+The EDPS is also responsible for advising EU institutions and bodies and data subjects on all matters concerning the processing of personal data.

-Data Controllers are obliged to cooperate with the EDPS, in particular by granting access to information.
+Data controllers are obliged to cooperate with the EDPS, in particular by granting access to the records.